 3. Pacesetting

-The style is least effective where workloads are heavy and assistance is required from outside parties.
-Pace-setting can stifle innovation and overwhelm team members.
+However, it is least effective where workloads are heavy, and innovation is necessary.
+Pacesetting can stifle creativity and overwhelm employees.

 4. Authoritative